jesperancinha/vma-archiver/README.md

 http://localhost:8080/vma-mvc

-This software uses swagger-ui for the implementation of the RESTFul services:
+This development of this software uses Swagger UI for documentation (http://swagger.io/)

 Please go to their github README.md file and follow the instruction to install the npm packages